(CNN) -- Any old city can string up a few lights downtown and call it a holiday celebration.

 The Land of Lights display is a 1.2-mile drive around the Lake Rudolph Campground & RV Resort.

-Among various Christmas-themed events, the Christmas Lake Golf Course offers wine tasting on December 14.
-Santa hosts a buffet dinner at the course lodge on Fridays leading up to Christmas.
+Among various Christmas-themed events, Santa hosts a buffet dinner at the Christmas Lodge every Friday leading up to Christmas.

 Strasbourg's series of themed Christmas villages morph the city into a visual and gastronomic wonderland.